JohnJM/mern-forum/README.md

 Image upload when creating a thread

 The project is not currently live, but you can compile and run locally if you add a mongo connect.

+TODO:
+add recaptcha v2 into form hook add logged in users can follow other users & have their follower count displayed.